-How I Turned $100 into Multiple Small businesses: What worked, What Failed and The Lessons I Learned in My First Six Months
+How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

-When most people talk about starting a business, they imagine needing a large amount of capital, a bank loan, or financial support from relatives.
-But my story is completely different.
-I began with only $100, zero loans, and no one monitoring my decisions.
-I relied on one thing —the determination to think creatively and use whatever was within my reach.
+When most people talk about starting a business, they imagine needing a large sum of capital, a bank loan, or financial support from relatives.
+But my story is quite different.

-During my first six months of experimenting with small business ideas, I discovered a surprising truth: capital matters, but strategy matters more.
-Some ideas failed terribly, but others worked better than I ever expected.
-In this article, I share the exact businesses I started in Uganda, the strategies behind them, the profits, the mistakes, and the lessons that shaped my journey from beginner to confident entrepreneur.
+In this article, I share the exact businesses I started in Uganda, the strategies behind them, the profits, the mistakes, and the lessons that shaped my journey from a beginner into a more confident and growing business owner.

-Why I Chose to Start With Only $100
+Why I Chose to Start With Only UGX 500,000

-I wanted to prove something to myself first that growth can start from whatever is already in your hands.
+I wanted to prove something to myself first: that growth can start from whatever is already in your hands.

 • Low startup cost